mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## Why are you not allowed to annotate a final class with `@Configuration`

-JavaConfig requires CGLIB subclassing of each configuration class at runtime, so that @Configuration classes and their factory methods **must not** be marked as `final` or `private`.
+JavaConfig requires CGLIB subclassing of each configuration class at runtime, so that `@Configuration` classes and their factory methods **must not** be marked as `final` or `private`.

 ### How do @Configuration annotated classes support singleton beans?

 It's singleton scope by default.
-// todo ?

 ### Why can’t @Bean methods be final either?

 CGlib proxying cannot proxy a final class.

 ## How do you configure profiles?
 What are possible use cases where they might be useful?

+1. JVM argument
+2. Environment API
+3. PropertySource
+4. @Profile

+**Details are:**

+1. One easy way is to specify them as the` ‐Dspring.profiles.active` JVM argument value.

+2. **Most straightforward**, set via `Environment` API.
+    The Environment and PropertySource abstraction features in Spring assist developers in accessing various configuration information from the running platform.
+Environment interface includes:
+        - all system properties,
+        - environment variables, and
+        - application properties
+    ```java
+    // Environment API
+    AnnotationConfigApplicationContext ctx = new AnnotationConfigApplicationContext();
+    ctx.getEnvironment().setActiveProfiles("development");

+    // ctx.getEnvironment().setActiveProfiles("profile1", "profile2"); //works with multi profiles
+    ctx.register(SomeConfig.class, StandaloneDataConfig.class, JndiDataConfig.class);
+    ctx.refresh();
+    ```

+3. For the `PropertySource` abstraction, Spring will access the properties in the following default order
+    1. System properties for the running JVM
+    2. Environment variables
+    3. Application-defined properties

+    In real life, you seldom need to interact directly with the Environment interface but will use a property placeholder in the form of `${}` (for example, `${application.home}`) and inject the resolved value into Spring beans.

-**Annotation Type Profile** allows for registering different beans depending on differenct conditions.
+4. Sometimes you need to define beans according to the runtime environment.
+The `@Profile` are eligible for registration when one or more profiles are active. **Annotation Type Profile** allows for registering different beans depending on differenct conditions.
 E.g., rewrite `dataSource` configuration.

 ```java
 @Configuration